samschott/maestral/README.md

 by `maestral.client`.

 `maestral.main` provides the main programmatic user interface.
-It links your Dropbox account and sets up your local, lets you select which folders to sync and can pause and resume syncing.
+It links your Dropbox account and sets up your local folder and lets you select which folders to sync.

 `maestral.gui` contains all graphical user interfaces for `Maestral`.